-As of June 30, 2016, the Company has raised aggregate net proceeds of approximately \$204,800 from several rounds of equity financing, including its initial public offering, which closed in February 2014 and its follow-on offering, which closed in August 2015, and the issuance of debt.
+As of September 30, 2016, the Company has raised aggregate net proceeds of approximately \$204,800 from several rounds of equity financing, including its initial public offering, which closed in February 2014 and its follow-on offering, which closed in August 2015, and the issuance of debt.
 In addition, the Company received approximately \$32,500 under its license agreements for CR845, primarily with Maruishi Pharmaceutical Co.
-Ltd., or Maruishi, and Chong Kun Dang Pharmaceutical Corp., or CKD, and an earlier product candidate for which development efforts ceased in 2007.
+Ltd., or Maruishi, and Chong Kun Dang Pharmaceutical Corp., or CKD, and an earlier product candidate for which development efforts ceased in 2007 (see Note 10, Collaborations).